José Montoya: Artistic Career

-In the early 1970s, Montoya joined his students and members of the Chicano community to found the Rebel Chicano Art Front, later renamed the Royal Chicano Air Force, which supported the activities of Cesar Chavez and helped to advance the cause of the United Farm Worker's movement.
-The RCAF under Montoya and his artist comrades produced countless silk screen posters and organized numerous cultural, educational, and political activities in the Sacramento area and well beyond.
+The group supported the activities of Cesar Chavez and helped to advance the cause of the United Farm Worker's movement.
+The RCAF under Montoya and his artist comrades produced numerous silk screen posters and organized numerous cultural, educational, and political activities in the Sacramento area and well beyond.
 They also did community work, such as the "Breakfast for Niños" program that served food to children in poor neighborhoods.